lijiansong/ndarray/_posts/2018-02-26-ndarray-intro.md

 ## Key Feature

 Firstly, during the implementation of NDArray, many [C++11](https://en.wikipedia.org/wiki/C%2B%2B11) new features is used, e.g. Rvalue references, variadic templates, initializer lists,  type_traits and etc.

 Besides, NDArray provides much flexibility, because its design concept comes from [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) container and [Eigen](https://bitbucket.org/eigen/).
 NDArray provides both static and dynamic containers.
 Here, `static` means if each dimension of NDArray is known during compiling time.
 While each dimension of dynamic ndarray is variable at compiling time.
+And to guarantee performance, we take use of `lazy evaluation`.

 ## Installation